Abhi-Bhat18/campster/README.md

-# Mailman
+# Campster

-**Mailman** is a self-hostable, open-source email marketing tool designed to empower cross-functional teams—designers, developers, and marketers—by centralizing essential email campaign tools and workflows.
+**Campster** is a self-hostable, open-source email marketing tool designed to empower cross-functional teams—designers, developers, and marketers—by centralizing essential email campaign tools and workflows.
 Built for collaboration and efficiency, it enables teams to stay aligned and manage campaigns under one cohesive system.

 ## Features